 |

 When you sign a lease, one person in that transaction has a lawyer, years of experience, and a document they wrote themselves.
 The other person has thirty minutes and the fear of losing the apartment.
 That information gap is not an accident.
 There are things your landlord knows about the unit, the building, and the fine print that they are under no legal obligation to tell you.
 Some of those things would change your decision to sign.
-Knowing what your landlord is not required to tell you before you sign is the difference between walking into a rental with your eyes open and spending two years paying for someone else’s undisclosed problem.

 What the Law Actually Requires Landlords to Disclose

 There is only one federally required disclosure for residential landlords: lead-based paint.
 If the property was built before 1978, the landlord must give you a government pamphlet about lead paint hazards and disclose any known lead paint or lead paint inspections on the property.
 That is the entire federal requirement.
-Everything else comes from state and local law, which varies enormously by location.
+Everything else comes from state and local law, which varies significantly by location.

 Most states require some version of the following: the landlord’s identity and contact information, the terms of the security deposit and where it is held, information about smoke and carbon monoxide detectors, and notice of any known mold that exceeds health limits.
 Some states require disclosure of known flooding history, known methamphetamine or fentanyl contamination, asbestos in buildings constructed before 1981, radon levels if the landlord has tested, and information about whether the property is in foreclosure.
 A handful of states require landlords to disclose if someone died in the unit within the past one to three years, though the rules on this vary significantly by state.